bmacnaughton/node-aho-corasick/README.md

-# Fast match
+# aho-corasick

-This repo contains a Rust implementation of the Aho-Corasick algorithm targeting WebAssembly for comparison with a native JavaScript version.
+This repo contains a Rust implementation of the Aho-Corasick algorithm for comparison with a native JavaScript version.